awsdocs/aws-security-hub-user-guide/doc_source/control-finding-list.md

-# Filtering and sorting the control finding list<a name="control-finding-list"></a>
+# Filtering, sorting, and downloading the control finding list<a name="control-finding-list"></a>

 The control finding list uses tabs to provide built\-in filtering for the list based on the finding status\.
-You can also filter the list based on other finding values\.
+You can also filter the list based on other finding values, and download findings from the list\.

+## Filtering and sorting the control finding list<a name="control-finding-list-filter-sort"></a>

 The **All checks** tab lists all active findings that have a workflow status of `NEW`, `NOTIFIED`, or `RESOLVED`\.
 By default, the list is sorted so that failed findings are at the top of the list\.
 This sort order calls attention to findings that need to be addressed\.